sanntidT19/Elevator/README.md

 -Do we need the internal list of the elevators to calculate where an incoming order should be sent?
 -Do we need the working queue?
+-How do the slaves agree on who being master if no master is present?